 On a survey trip today, my partner and I saw a bright white sign advertising hoop cheese among other enticing advertisements, so we had to stop.

 Aptly named the Highway 36 Grocery, this quaint family owned business has been a staple in Barnesville, Georgia for years.
-It’s definitely THE breakfast spot; we know now that to guarantee yourself one of their biscuits, you better be there well before 9:30am.
+It’s definitely THE breakfast spot in town; we know now that to guarantee yourself one of their biscuits, you better be there well before 9:30am.
 They sell a variety of local meats, prepared meals and sides, sandwiches made to order, even birdhouses made by one of the granddaughters.
 I scored some classic Southern chicken salad- loaded with mayo, S&P, grapes, and walnuts, brunswick stew, a mini-pecan pie, and a wedge of the hoop.
 Can’t wait to go back and get a biscuit!

 Check out this fellow blogger’s post on hoop cheese.